daniyalsaeed20/finance_manager/docs/README.md

 ---

-**Note**: This documentation is comprehensive and covers all aspects of the Barber & Salon Finance Manager application.
+**Note**: This documentation is comprehensive and covers all aspects of the Quaestor personal finance management application.
 Each section provides detailed information for users, developers, and deployment teams.